 The work of arts

-The glass art, the goldsmith, the silk weaving, and the manufacture of the tapestries.
-As well as the art of dyeing the fabrics and leathers, tanning and gilding of hides.
-Also the ceramics, the woodwork, the production of lace, the art of printing and even perfumery.
-As a result, these are some of the arts for which from everywhere they celebrate and they admire Venice.
+The glass art, the goldsmith, the silk weaving, and the manufacture of the tapestries; as well as the art of dyeing the fabrics and leathers, tanning and gilding of hides; also the ceramics, the woodwork, the production of lace, the art of printing and even perfumery: these are some of the arts for which from everywhere they celebrate and they admire Venice.

-The taste of the Venetians for the ornate derives from an ancient heritage.
-In the detail, thanks to the contacts of Venice and the handicraft Veneto area with the civilizations of the Near East in all times and in every social class.
+The taste of the Venetians for the ornate derives from an ancient heritage, thanks to the contacts of Venice and the handicraft of the Veneto area with the civilizations of the Near East in all times and in every social class.
 In particular, with Byzantium that the taste had reached the highest and refined formal expressions, already in the Middle Ages.

 The craft guilds and the handicraft Veneto region

-For sure in Venice, there were important craft guilds and their focus was to protect the heritage of the experiences.
+For sure in Venice there were important craft guilds and their focus was to protect the heritage of the experiences.
 Most of all, they handed the knowledge from generation to generation.
-Hence there was nothing lost of what every master knew how to transmit to the disciples.
+There was nothing lost of what every master knew how to transmit to the disciples.
 And every craftsman was able to add his own small and large contribution to the treasure of knowledge left by the predecessors.

 These guilds took a character other than the ones in Florence and the other cities.
 These last in fact had an autonomy and a power such as to influence on the constitution of the state.
-In Venice, on the other hand, the arts had a strict government surveillance.
-Aiming to keep them in the condition of organs having only economic functions.
-As a result governed by detailed rules, designed to take them into the high reputation.
+In Venice, on the other hand, the arts had a strict government surveillance aiming to keep them in the condition of organs having only economic functions.
+They are governed by detailed rules, designed to take them into the high reputation.
 In addition, Venice welcomed the foreigner artisans, coming even from beyond the Alps.
 If they demonstrated a particular skill in the exercise of their profession, it was not difficult for them to be part of a guild.
 Because they gave a contribution to the creation of some new artifacts to the handicraft Veneto.

 The protection of the arts

-In the other hand, they facilitated in all the way the immigration of foreigner artisans, artists that were able to bring new contributions to the progress of the technique and incentives to the production.
+On the other hand, they facilitated in all the way the immigration of foreigner artisans, artists that were able to bring new contributions to the progress of the technique and incentives to the production.
 As a result, benefit influences arrived in Venice thanks to the work of the silk weavers from Lucca and the Flemish tapestry makers.
 As well as the potters from the Marche and Emilia, and the tanners from Germany.
-In fact, the Republic welcomed and hosted them with the utmost benevolence.
-As a result, these artisans got privileges and special protections.
+The Republic welcomed and hosted them with the utmost benevolence and these artisans got privileges and special protections.

 And now let’s find some of these works of art…